Valaste Falls

 Valaste Falls (Valaste juga) is the highest waterfall in Estonia and neighboring regions (30.5 m).
-It is located between Ontika and Valaste in Toila Parish of Ida-Viru County and is formed by Valaste Creek (Valaste oja) as it flows over the Baltic Klint not far from the shore of the Gulf of Finland.
+It is located between Ontika and Valaste in Jõhvi Parish of Ida-Viru County and is formed by Valaste Creek (Valaste oja) as it flows over the Baltic Klint not far from the shore of the Gulf of Finland.
 It is a popular tourist attraction, with its spray freezing up in winter.

 The site has a parking lot, some explanatory signs, and a trail using a double spiral staircase to reach the bottom of the cliff.
 Opposite the waterfall, a viewing platform has been built, and this offers views of the falls.

 The platform was taken out of service and the stairs to it were closed in 2013.
 A new staircase with platforms and walkways to the shore of the Gulf of Finland was built and opened to the public in 2018.